env0-labs/.github/profile/README.md

 ### ⚙️ [`env0.terminal`]
 The Terminal.
-Through extensive learning, adapting and more than one deep dives down the rabbit hole it became clear that `xterm.js` was way too heavy for this purpose.
+Through extensive learning, adapting and more than one deep dive down the rabbit hole it became clear that `xterm.js` was way too heavy for this purpose.
 Instead of fighting `xterm.js` at every stage to get it to do something it was never intended to do, my intention is to build a custom renderer.
 Repo not built yet, just in conceptual stages.

 ### 🧭 [`env0.explore`](https://github.com/env0-labs/env0.explore)
 The documentation layer.